 - Three-ring binders to help organize all the important paperwork and manuals for the house.

 - Files for school assignments or forms.

-- A drawer filled with things to help keep my kids busy and happy while I’m cooking dinner.
+- A drawer filled with things to help keep the kids busy and happy while we're cooking dinner.

 Be sure to check out these posts!